Rules

 Games with larger player counts may elect to play with teams.
 Each university may have up to three players.
 (It is strongly recommended to keep teams as similarly sized as possible.)

-Players report to their university for the first production phase.
+Players report to their university for the first night phase.

 Resources